On Solving Asymmetric Diagonally Dominant Linear Systems in Sublinear Time: Other Related Work

-The bidirectional idea has been widely applied to compute PageRank~\cite{lofgren2016personalized,banerjee2015fast,lofgren2015bidirectional,bressan2018sublinear,bressan2023sublinear,wei2024approximating,wang2024revisiting}, effective resistance~\cite{cui2025mixing,yang2025improved}, heat kernel~\cite{bressan2018sublinear,bressan2023sublinear}, and Markov Chain transition probability~\cite{banerjee2015fast}.
+The bidirectional idea has been widely applied to compute PageRank~\cite{lofgren2015bidirectional,lofgren2016personalized,bressan2018sublinear,bressan2023sublinear,wei2024approximating,wang2024revisiting,bertram2025estimating,thorup2026pagerank}, effective resistance~\cite{cui2025mixing,yang2025improved}, heat kernel~\cite{bressan2018sublinear,bressan2023sublinear}, and Markov Chain transition probability~\cite{banerjee2015fast}.
 Among them, \cite{wang2024revisiting} proves that the simple \BiPPR framework computes single-node PageRank on unweighted directed graphs in optimal time complexity (in terms of $n$ and $m$).
-Their analysis relies on a new complexity bound of using \bpush to approximate PageRank contributions, which is parameterized by the PageRank value of the target node.
-Recently, \cite{yang2025improved} shows that the bidirectional technique can yield simpler and faster algorithms for constructing effective resistance sketch on expander graphs.
+Their analysis relies on a new complexity bound of \bpush, which is parameterized by the PageRank value of the target node.
+Recently, \cite{yang2025improved} shows that the bidirectional technique can yield faster algorithms for constructing effective resistance sketch (as defined in \cite{dwaraknath2023optimal}) on expander graphs, and \cite{thorup2026pagerank} combines random-walk sampling with a novel randomized local push technique to improve the complexity of estimating single-node PageRank on directed graphs with bounded in-degree.

-\cite{shyamkumar2016sublinear} uses the bidirectional method to estimate a single element in the product of a matrix power and a vector, which relates to our approach of estimating $\frac{1}{2}\t^{\top}\sum_{\ell=0}^{L-1}\left(\frac{1}{2}\left(\I+\D_{\M}^{-1}\A_{\M}^{\top}\right)\right)^{\ell}\D_{\M}^{-1}\b$.
+\cite{shyamkumar2016sublinear} uses the bidirectional method to estimate a single element in the product of a matrix power and a vector, which relates to our estimation of $\frac{1}{2}\t^{\top}\sum_{\ell=0}^{L-1}\left(\frac{1}{2}\left(\I+\D_{\M}^{-1}\A_{\M}^{\top}\right)\right)^{\ell}\D_{\M}^{-1}\b$.
 However, they only derive an average-case complexity bound under some bounded-norm conditions and discuss its applications to solving PSD systems.
 In contrast, we conduct a more comprehensive study of this problem and apply it to solving RDD/CDD systems.

 PageRank and PPR have been extensively studied and widely applied; we refer interested readers to the surveys \cite{langville2003survey,gleich2015pagerank,yang2024efficient}.
-More lower bounds for PageRank computation can be found in \cite{bressan2023sublinear,yang2024efficient} and references therein.
+More lower bounds for PageRank computation can be found in \cite{bressan2023sublinear,yang2024efficient,bertram2025estimating} and references therein.
+The recent work~\cite{bertram2025estimating} conducts a comprehensive study of various types of PPR estimation problems using different graph access queries under both worst-case and average-case settings.
+For constant decay factors, they provide nearly tight complexity upper and lower bounds for achieving constant relative error guarantees when the target value is above a given threshold.